- 03 Mar 2023

 - % of Outstanding Principal Not Yet Due: Each installment will set a percentage of the outstanding balance which is not yet due.
 When using this option, interest and fees balances are included in the payment amount.
 This option was designed in the credit card context, when customers are communicating to their clients monthly repayments for their credit card accounts.

-For the % of Total Balance and % of Outstanding Principal Not Yet Due options you can also define:
+For % of Total Balance and % of Outstanding Principal Not Yet Due, you can also define:

 - Total Due Amount Floor: The minimum amount to be collected as repayment.

 - Principal Amount Ceiling: Only the principal will be included in the ceiling amount.

 Revolving loans schedules usually consist of one upcoming installment.
 The installment is generated on the billing date or the due date, depending on the product configuration.

 To show future installments, select the Preview schedule checkbox and enter the number of installments you want to be able to preview.
 The maximum number of previewed installments is 24.
 If you need more, please get in touch with your Customer Success Manager.

 Preview schedule is enabled for all types of revolving products except for principal payment as percentage of outstanding principal and total due payment as percentage of outstanding principal not yet due without billing cycles.